 Hello!
-I am a licensed Marriage and Family Therapist (LMFT ), EMDR trained, with 19 years' experience in mental health.
-Performance psychology naturally informs my general outlook, promoting both engagement and comfort in what can be an intense process.
+I am a licensed Marriage and Family Therapist (LMFT ), EMDR trained, with 20 years' experience in mental health.
+Both trauma and performance psychology naturally inform my general outlook, promoting engagement and comfort in what can be an intense process.

-I graduated from The Manhattan School of Music with a Master's in Voice Performance in 1993, and from Phillips Graduate Institute with a Master's in Psychology in 2006.
+I hold a Master's in Psychology from Phillips Graduate Institute and a Master's in Voice Performance from The Manhattan School of Music.
 I have since worked in private practice, as a Crisis Team member, and extensively within the hospital system at all levels of care (outpatient, IOP/PHP, inpatient, RTC/Detox.)
 As a consultant, I have written behavioral/placement/aftercare recommendations for developmentally disabled and mentality ill (DDMI)/Regional Center clients, and I have served as a Mental Health Therapist II in an acute psychiatric unit in Corrections.
-In 2023, I completed EMDR training at the EMDR Center of the Rockies, and in 2024 and 2025 I enjoyed guest lecturing in the Marriage and Family Therapy program at the Rossier School of Education (USC.)
+I trained in EMDR at EMDR Center of the Rockies, and enjoy guest lecturing in the Marriage and Family Therapy program at the Rossier School of Education (USC.)

 Musically, I am excited to be collaborating with a phenomenal new partner and can be found digging daily through the Great American Songbook.
-My domestic partner and I have recently started hosting bimonthy musical salons and enjoy simple pleasures such as language play, history, our pets and tracking the escapades of our adult children.
-On a personal note, I enjoy walking on grass in bare feet and about half of the stand-up comedians I see on YouTube.
+My domestic partner and I host bimonthly musical salons with a core group of friends, and enjoy simple pleasures such as history, writing/language, travel, our pets, and tracking the escapades of our adult children.

 Hello, my name is Eva or Dr. E (as my students call me.)
 I have worked in the mental health field since 1986 and became a Licensed Marriage in 1999.
 I completed my undergrad and graduate work from California State University Long Beach.
 And after a long educational hiatus to work and raise children, I completed my Educational Doctorate from the University of Southern California in 2022 (Fight On!)